automerge/hypermerge/ARCHITECTURE.md

 # ARCHITECTURE

 Hypermerge is a distributed document store.
 It draws inspiration from databases like CouchDB and PouchDB.
-It is particular well-suited to funcional reactive programming languages and environments, but it does not prefer or require any particular external framework.
+It is particularly well-suited to funcional reactive programming languages and environments, but it does not prefer or require any particular external framework.

 The core concept in Hypermerge is a document.
 You can think of a document as a JSON document that